rossbeazley/androidwear-myfirstwatchface/readme.md

  -- invalid choice in UI, is it possible?
  -- pre-selecting the current option for item when displayed screen -- possibly introduce a none fragment based nav controller and role this into the UI tier tests.
-    could the nav controller itself create the presenters and use a view factory.
+ -- (NO - could the nav controller itself create the presenters and use a view factory.
     How would the fragment generated view get back to the nav controller?
-    Consider the case where app is re-hydrating, it feels wrong that the presenter should be long lived and infact this would be hard to do, it is tied (and really the same thing) as the fragment, therefore the fragment should control the lifecycle of the presenter and the view
+    Consider the case where app is re-hydrating, it feels wrong that the presenter should be long lived and infact this would be hard to do, it is tied (and really the same thing) as the fragment, therefore the fragment should control the lifecycle of the presenter and the view)